dronetag/opendronelist/README.md

 ## Formats available

-The list will be available in all common open formats, such as JSON, CSV, ...
-TODO
+The list is avilable in CSV file which is then converted into three JSON files - found [here](https://github.com/dronetag/opendronelist/releases/latest)

 ## Who use opendronelist